-Applicants who do not meet the standards for unconditional admission may be admitted conditionally if, in the judgment of the Nursing faculty and the Provost, they have the potential to successfully complete an MSN program.
-Evidence of that potential may include the following:
+Applicants who do not meet the standards for unconditional admission may be admitted conditionally if, in the judgment of the nursing faculty, they have the potential to successfully complete an MSN program.
+Evidence of that potential may include a minimum GPA of 2.5 from a regionally accredited institution.